ChuckFerrando/enterprise-product-operating-model/README.md

 ## Core Components

-The Portfolio Governance System is composed of several interacting components that support investment evaluation, portfolio prioritization, and delivery oversight.
+The Portfolio Governance System contains several core capabilities that support investment decision-making and portfolio oversight.

-Key components include:

-- **Portfolio Evaluation Frameworks** — scoring models, tiering approaches, and risk evaluation methods used to compare investment opportunities.
-- **Governance Operating Model** — decision authorities, stage-gate governance processes, and operating cadence that guide portfolio oversight.
-- **Governance Artifacts** — reusable templates used during investment reviews and decision making, such as the [Investment Memo Template](templates/investment-memo-template.md) and [Decision Log](templates/decision-log.md).
-- **Portfolio Visualizations** — decision-support tools used during portfolio reviews, including the [Portfolio Heatmap Visualization](visualizations/portfolio-heatmap.md) and the [Delivery Predictability Dashboard](visualizations/delivery-predictability-dashboard.md).

-Together these components form the governance layer connecting strategy definition with product delivery execution.
+### Portfolio Scoring Model
+Framework used to evaluate initiatives based on strategic alignment, risk exposure, and investment magnitude.

+### Capital Allocation Model
+Mechanism used to distribute investment capacity across strategic themes and product domains.

+### Risk Assessment Framework
+Model used to evaluate delivery complexity, technical risk, and organizational dependencies.

+### Investment Memo
+Structured document used to present investment proposals to governance forums.

+### Decision Log
+Record of governance decisions and associated rationale.

+### Portfolio Heatmap
+Visualization used to monitor execution risk and portfolio alignment.

 ---